When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Should I Wake My Baby for Feedings?

-If you are breastfeeding and your baby sleeps for more than three hours, wake them up so you will maintain your milk supply.
-A formula-fed baby can sleep for about four hours but then should be awakened to feed (5).
+If you are breastfeeding and your newborn sleeps for more than three hours, you should wake them to feed.
+This keeps them hydrated and protects your milk supply.
+A formula-fed newborn can go about four hours but should be awakened after that (5).

 You Might Also Like